A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: A note on computing ultrasingular zeros

 The deflation strategy applies to systems at ultrasingular nonisolated solutions as well.
 We illustrate the deflation process in the following examples.

-\begin{example}[Ultrasingularity embedded in semiregular branches] \em In the cyclic-4 system in Example~\ref{e:cyc}, the mapping $\bdx \mapsto \bdf(\bdx,1)$ as in (\ref{f4}) possesses 8 ultrasingular zeros embedded in the two solution curves (\ref{c4z}).
+\begin{example}[Isolated ultrasingularity in a nonisolated zero set]\em \,\,\,\,\,\,\,\, In the cyclic-4 system in Example~\ref{e:cyc}, the mapping $\bdx\,\mapsto\, \bdf(\bdx,1)$ as in (\ref{f4}) possesses 8 ultrasingular zeros embedded in the two solution curves (\ref{c4z}).
 Those 8 points are nonisolated zeros with isolated ultrasingularity since each point is a unique ultrasingular zero in a small open neighborhood.
 For instance, the point $\bdx_* = (1,-1,-1,1)$ is such an ultrasingular zero at which $\rank{\bdf_\bdx(\bdx_*,1)} = 2$.
 Interestingly, for almost all $R\in\R^{2\times 4}$, there is a unique $\bdy_*\in\R^4$ such that $(\bdx_*,\bdy_*)$ is a {\em semiregular} isolated zero of the expanded system $(\bdf(\bdx,1),\bdf_\bdx(\bdx,1)\,\bdy, R\,\bdy-(1,0))$.
-In other words, the deflation method applies to isolated ultrasingularity at nonisolated zeros as well and the Gauss-Newton iteration converges quadratically to $(\bdx_*,\bdy_*)$.
-Even if the system is given with imperfect empirical data, the Gauss-Newton iteration on the expanded system still converges linearly to a stationary point that approximates $(\bdx_*,\bdy_*)$ with an accuracy in the same order of the data.
+In other words, the deflation method applies to isolated ultrasingularity at nonisolated zeros as well and the Gauss-Newton iteration converge quadratically to $(\bdx_*,\bdy_*)$.
+Even if the system is given with imperfect empirical data, the Gauss-Newton iteration on the expanded system still converges linearly to a stationary point that approximates $(\bdx_*,\bdy_*)$ with an accuracy at the same order of the data.
 The depth deflation method being applicable to nonisolated solutions of isolated ultrasingularities has apparently not been observed before.
 The theoretical termination and the bound on the number of deflation steps are still unknown. \end{example}

-\begin{example}[An ultrasingular branch of zeros] \em There are nonisolated zeros where an entire branch is ultrasingular. ~Let $\bdx = (x_1,x_2,x_3,x_4)$ and the mapping
+\begin{example}[An ultrasingular branch of zeros] \em There are nonisolated zeros where the entire branch is ultrasingular.
+Let $\bdx\,=\,(x_1,x_2,x_3,x_4)$ and the mapping